rezeau/h5p-advanced-blanks-papijo/README.md

 # H5P Advanced Blanks

-This is an advanced 'Fill the blanks' content type for h5p.
+This is an advanced 'Fill the blanks' content type for h5p (papijo version).
 In addition to most of the features of the regular 'Fill the blanks' content type it supports:

 * The content creator can specify a feedback text message that should be displayed to the users when they enter a certain incorrect answer.
 * The content creator can specify parts of the text that should be highlighted when the users enter a certain incorrect answer. ("signal words")